 History of the Initiative

 The Human Services and Justice Coordinating Committees (HSJCCs) were established in response to a recognized need to coordinate resources and services, and plan more effectively for people who are in conflict with the law.
 Priority consideration will be made for individuals with complex human services needs, which may include, but are not limited to those living with mental health issues, substance use concerns and/or behavioural dependencies, or neurodevelopmental and neurocognitive disabilities including developmental disabilities and dual diagnosis.
-The HSJCCs are a cooperative effort between the Ministries of the Attorney General, Community and Social Services, Children and Youth Services, Health and Long-Term Care, and Community Safety and Correctional Services.
+The HSJCCs are a cooperative effort between the Ministries of the Attorney General; Children, Community and Social Services; Health; and the Solicitor General.

 The two primary areas of emphasis for the committees are: